Cortex Multi Prompt

 Production use of this feature is available for specific editions only.
 Contact our sales team for more information.

-Cortex Multi Prompt is a transformation component that uses Snowflake Cortex to receive a prompt and then generate a response (a completion) using your chosen supported language model.
+The Cortex Multi Prompt transformation component uses Snowflake Cortex to receive a prompt and then generate a response (a completion) using your chosen supported language model.

-To learn more about Snowflake Cortex, such as availability, usage quotas, managing costs, and more, visit Large Language Model (LLM) Functions (Snowflake Cortex).
+To learn more about Snowflake Cortex, such as availability, usage quotas, managing costs, and more, read Large Language Model (LLM) Functions (Snowflake Cortex).

 Properties